 Behind me, Bags chuckled.

 The wizard drew in his breath.
 “Very well.
-In that case, regrettable, it is time for me to simplify the landscape.
+In that case, regrettably, it is time for me to simplify the landscape.
 Consider it a mercy.”
 He raised the hand not holding the blue light, his fingers moving like they were playing a harp only he could see.
 I lunged forward to close the distance between us before whatever he was doing was complete.

 Kat twitched, the old man shouted, and then he vanished, taking the light with him.
 I hit the rough stone and bounced off my shoulder, rolling from simple habit to distribute the impact.
 I came to a stop on my back and stared upward in the darkness.
 I could feel the heat of Kat’s body near mine.